ViviKulu/TownHall/README.md

 ----------------------------------------------------------------------
 Townhall provides a mobile connection between convenience and communication to be as effective as you need to be in your community.

-* Visit an actual Townhall meeting.
+* Get directions to an actual Townhall meeting.
-* Submit a petition!
+* Prepare a petition!
-* Volunteer at an event or two.
-* Explore facilities that are here for you and your community.
+* Register to vote.
+* Contact your board.
+* Gather more information about your community board and members of elected seats.
 * Become an advocate for your community and have your voice be heard today!
 -----------------------------------------------------------------------------